Contact

 Clothing store or online shop?

-Sell products in-store or online?
+Selling in-store or online?

-Particularly popular are:
+Especially popular are:

-• Physical products: clothing, jewelry, electronics, home & living.
+• Physical products: clothing, jewelry, electronics, home & living

-• Print-on-demand: books, shirts, posters, customized to customer requirements.
+• Print-on-demand: books, shirts, posters—customized per order

-• Handmade: Unique items and creative products via platforms like Etsy.
+• Handmade: unique items and creative products via platforms like Etsy

 Overview of various marketplaces and shop systems